Yorghaki

-Yorghaki Yacoub (born 3 May 1999), known professionally as Yorghaki, is a Venezuelan singer-songwriter of Syrian descent of the reggaeton and afrobeat genres.
+Yorghaki Yacoub (born 3 May 1999), known professionally as Yorghaki, is a Venezuelan singer-songwriter of the reggaeton and afrobeat genres.
 In 2025, Alleh & Yorghaki were nominated for the 2025 Premios Juventud to be held in Panama.

 Early years of life

 Yorghaki was born in Valencia and grew up in Las Mercedes.
 Born to a Syrian father, he began writing music at age 14.
 He attended Full Sail University, in Orlando, Florida.
 His stage name comes from his father's initials.
 From a young age, he became interested in traditional Colombian music, which led him to write his first song, "La Primera Vez," which was released in a video on his YouTube account in 2017.

 Musical career

 In 2017, he released his first song, "La Primera Vez."
 This allowed him to meet other established artists in the genre and release music regularly.
 In 2022, Yorghaki released his first single with Warner Music Latina called "inigualable" in collaboration with Aloisio.

 In 2024, he released his first international hits with Afrobeat-style songs.
 His album "La ciudad" featured singles like "Capaz," which charted on global playlists.
 He participated as a producer and composer on the singles "Pa que te rías" and "Frío," without receiving support from record labels.
 Later, the duo Alleh & Yorghaki was formed.
 In January 2025, they earned a platinum record in Spain for their single "Capaz (merenguetón)". debuted on the US Billboard charts.
 The song peaked at number 46 on the Hot Latin Songs chart.